Blunk-electronic/ET/README.md

  et --import_modules --configuration_file my_configuration.txt --log_level 1
 ```

-Installation:
+### Installation
-- install the GNAT Ada compiler (version 7 or later)
+- Install the GNAT Ada compiler (version 7 or later).
+It should come along with major linux distros.
-- run the install script install.sh as non-root user
+- Run the install script install.sh as non-root user.
-- The script installs the executable binary in $HOME/bin and further-on creates a hidden directory .ET in $HOME where configuration files live
+- The script installs the executable binary et in $HOME/bin and further-on creates a hidden directory .ET in $HOME where other configuration files live.
-- currently there is nothing to do in the configuration directory -> leave it as it is
+- Currently there is nothing to do in the configuration directory -> leave it as it is.
-- for help contact info@blunk-electronic.de .
+- For help contact info@blunk-electronic.de .
 You are highly welcome :-)